December 5, 1988: The day Boris Becker won his first year-end Masters – on a net cord

 The facts: Becker wins title on a net cord

 This final of the Masters featured two players who were still chasing a major title in 1988.
-For the first time since 1983, Ivan Lendl had not managed to claim a Grand Slam crown this year, and as a consequence, he had lost his No 1 spot to Mats Wilander.
+For the first time since 1983, Lendl had not managed to claim a Grand Slam crown this year, and as a consequence, he had lost his No 1 ranking to Mats Wilander.
 Boris Becker, aged only 21, remained without a major title since Wimbledon 1986.
 For someone who had won his first Grand Slam at the age of 17, it was a long time without lifting a trophy.

 The two players knew each other quite well.
 They had faced each other 11 times already, and Lendl had prevailed 7 times.
 In fact, the Czech had even defeated the German in the two Masters finals, in 1986 and 1987.